 Now that I’m the parent of a spectacled kiddo, I’m realizing how much of an emotional toll this could take on my little girl if I don’t handle this transition carefully.
 Already when I tell neighbors, friends, and family that my daughter had to get glasses, they make remarks tinged with sympathy, like, “Oh, poor thing.”

 And I get it — glasses aren’t fun.
-I’m legally blind without glasses or contact lenses, and I’m constantly fussing with my contacts, cleaning my glasses, buying contact solution, and wetting my eyes with drops during allergy season.
+I’m legally blind without glasses or contact lenses, and I’m constantly fussing with my contacts, cleaning my lenses, buying contact solution, and wetting my eyes with drops during allergy season.

-Growing up, my mother would comment on how much cuter I looked without glasses.
+Growing up, my mother would comment on how much cuter I looked without frames on my face.
 When I got glasses in the third grade, it was only a matter of months before she got me contacts.
 She didn’t want me “to be one of those kids who had glasses and braces at the same time,” like she did as a kid.
 Her intentions were good: She didn’t want me to feel self-conscience or ugly.
 She didn’t want me bullied at school like she was as a child.
 But her comments inadvertently made me feel insufficient at my core, like in order to be pretty I had to have my contacts in and perfect teeth.

 I call her out on her comments now that I’m an adult.
 She laughs it off and admits that’s how she feels.
 But she doesn’t apologize.